beauwest/plex-processor/README.md

 ============
 Plex Processor is an simple, cross-platform method of converting DVD images, or any kind of movie files to Plex compatable files.
 The conversion process uses Handbrake to transcode the files.

+The conversion process is not directly tied to Plex, and can be used with any media server platform.

 ### Movies
 The script uses the Handbrake `--main-feature` setting to automatically detect the primary title on the DVD image.